From Idea to MVP: How AI Accelerates Software Development

 Our AI-Native Workflow

-Here is the actual workflow we follow for an MVP engagement.
+Here is the workflow we follow for an MVP engagement.
+These are phases, not a promised schedule; their duration changes with the product and its risk profile.

 Deliverable: A technical specification document and a prioritized feature list for the MVP.